CoLearn-Dev/colink-server-dev/README.md

-# Decentralized Data Science
+# CoLink

-DDS provides a unified interface for the user, storage, communication, and computation.
-Extending gRPC, DDS simplifies the development of multi-party protocols and allow implementations in different programming languages to work together consistently.
-With a unified interface that increases potential data contributors, DDS has the potential to enable larger-scale decentralized data collaboration and unlock the true value of data.
+CoLink provides a unified interface for the user, storage, communication, and computation.
+Extending gRPC, CoLink simplifies the development of multi-party protocols and allow implementations in different programming languages to work together consistently.
+With a unified interface that increases potential data contributors, CoLink has the potential to enable larger-scale decentralized data collaboration and unlock the true value of data.

 ## Preparations

 ### Generate mTLS certificates
-The DDS server and the clients uses mTLS to communicate.
+The CoLink server and the clients uses mTLS to communicate.
 In the repo, we included a set of [example certificates](https://github.com/CoLearn-Dev/colink-integration-test-dev/tree/main/example-tls/test-cert). **Please DO NOT use the example certificates in a production environment.**

 To generate the corresponding certificates for mTLS, you can use OpenSSL or CFSSL.